 Today is a happy day though, relatively speaking.
 You have made plans to celebrate your best friend’s birthday and tomorrow have taken one of your five days holiday a year to allow yourself some rest before another 18-hour shift on Sunday.

 Meeting in groups of more than four people was banned by lawmakers during the great pandemic of 2020.
 Despite Covid-19 being cured long ago this was one of many pandemic policies that never got lifted as a ‘precautionary measure’.
 So tonight, it will just be you, your best friend and the two others from your social bubble.

-Loud music and music “characterised by the emission of a succession of repetitive beats” was also purged by Rishi & The Boys back in 2020.
+Loud music and music “characterised by the emission of a succession of repetitive beats” was also purged by Rishi & his crew back in 2020.
 All nightspots and bars are therefore extinct, and every musician has fled to Berlin.
 To help numb this cultureless existence, the entire working and middle classes are now medicated.

 You decide to try and score an mp3 player.
 These are now deemed contraband so you must be extra careful or face a sentence of up to four months in a Tory Party labour camp.